manoj5678/AllianceIT-Angular-project-/README.md

-# How it works

-We're currently working on some docs for the codebase (explaining where functionality is located, how it works, etc) but the codebase should be straightforward to follow as is.
-We've also released a [step-by-step tutorial w/ screencasts](https://thinkster.io/tutorials/building-real-world-angular-2-apps) that teaches you how to recreate the codebase from scratch.

 ### Making requests to the backend API

 For convenience, we have a live API server running at https://conduit.productionready.io/api for the application to make requests against.
 You can view [the API spec here](https://github.com/GoThinkster/productionready/blob/master/api) which contains all routes & responses for the server.